GhayoorHaider/tele2-cdr/SECURITY.md

 ## Supported Versions

-Versions under 1.0 are not able and were only meant for testing purpose
+Versions under 1.0 are not stable and were only meant for testing purpose

 | Version | Supported          |
 | ------- | ------------------ |